taw00/dashcore-rpm/README.secure-your-dash-masternode.md

 # Determine what the default zone is.
 # On vultr, for example, default zone is "FedoraServer" (it is the assumption for this example)
-# On Ubuntu, it will often be "Public"
+# On Ubuntu, it will often be "public", just replace "FedoraServer" with what you are using below.
 sudo firewall-cmd --get-active-zone

 # FedoraServer usually starts with ssh, dhcp6-client, and cockpit opened up
 # I want the first two, but not cockpit by default
-sudo firewall-cmd --permanent --zone=FedoraServer --add-service ssh sudo firewall-cmd --permanent --zone=FedoraServer --add-service dhcpv6-client sudo firewall-cmd --permanent --zone FedoraServer --remove-service cockpit
+sudo firewall-cmd --permanent --zone=FedoraServer --add-service ssh sudo firewall-cmd --permanent --zone=FedoraServer --add-service dhcpv6-client sudo firewall-cmd --permanent --zone=FedoraServer --remove-service cockpit

 # Open up the Masternode port (19999=Testnet, 9999=Live)
 sudo firewall-cmd --permanent --zone=FedoraServer --add-port=19999/tcp